DanielHaring/TYPO3-Crystalis/Documentation/Html5Video/Availability/Index.rst

 :typoscript:`mod.wizards.newContentElement.wizardItems.special.show := addToList(media)`

-After this, you are able to make use of both – the HTML5 Video Content Element as well as the Media Element.
+After this, you are able to make use of the HTML5 Video Content Element and the Media Element as well.

 **Note:** If you're adding your configuration using a custom extension, please ensure it will be loaded after Crystalis by making it dependend on Crystalis in *ext_emconf.php*.
 Otherwise your settings won't have any effect